Article

 Slack, for ongoing communication

 Most of Elekens’ communication beyond specific design edits happens in Slack.
 This tool works like a faster, better-organized email alternative.
 Perfect for announcements, team-management issues, and watercooler conversations.
-Project team discussions also happen in Slack chats.
+Project team discussions also happen in Slack chats, where integrated features like video conferencing and file sharing provide valuable context to conversations and improve collaboration.
+Slack also helps streamline communication processes within the design team, making it easier to manage workflows and keep everyone aligned.

 Slack, however, has its dark side.
 Positioned as a productivity tool, this app can also kill the team’s productivity unless used carefully.
 It makes it so easy to send messages, that at some point, you find yourself buried under dozens of them.
 Moreover, you can’t take a three-day pause before replying like it was with emails.
 Slack communications imply almost instant replies.